Roulette Guide

 - Outside Bets: These have lower risk but also lower payout ratios.

 Additionally, players can place multiple bets in the same round.
+For example, some players allocate roughly 70–80% of their budget to low-risk outside bets and 20–30% to higher-risk inside bets to balance stability with occasional larger wins.
 Each bet is independent and can win or lose without affecting the others.

 For example, you can bet on the number 17 and also place a bet on the red colour, even though 17 is a black number.
-Combination bets increase the cost of the round, but they also boost your chances of winning something.
+Combination bets increase the cost of the round, but they can improve your chances of hitting at least one winning outcome.

 Outside Bets

 Outside bets are a great way to start playing roulette.
-They offer lower payout ratios but cover a larger range of numbers.
+They have the highest probability of winning but offer smaller returns per bet, making them a sensible option for players who want to extend their playtime and reduce volatility.
 The name comes from the location of the betting areas on the roulette table—outside bets are closest to the player.

-Using outside bets allows you to keep your bankroll going longer since the wins are more consistent.
+Using outside bets allows you to keep your bankroll going longer since the wins are more frequent.
 Below is a table that shows the different outside bets you can place your chips on:

 Outside Bet | Payout | Explanation |